Best daily deals

 Whether you prefer to exercise in a community gym, at home, or at your neighborhood park, wireless earbuds are the most convenient way to keep you motivated.
 Wired earbuds are generally cheaper, but not everyone wants to run a cable under their shirt, or seal their phone in an armband.

 Nearly all workout headsets have some form of sweat resistance, whether it’s a basic coating or a complete Ingress Protection rating (IP).
-The standard IP rating for workout in-ears is IPX4—the “X” is just a placeholder for a dust-resistance rating.
+The standard IP rating for workout in-ears is IPX4.
+Do not buy earbuds without this rating or below for workouts unless you accept the risk that your sweat will kill them.
 Other features to pay attention to are fast charging, a workout-friendly design with either wing tips or an ear hook shape, and operable controls—no one wants to interrupt their workout by fumbling around to skip tracks.

 Keep things simple with wired earbuds